Florida Gators softball: 2013 World Series

 Despite winning the SEC regular season and tournament titles, No. 2 Florida lost to Tennessee 2–9 to open the WCWS.
 After a thrilling 9–8 extra innings game win against Nebraska, they lost 0–3 to Texas to end their season.

 2014 National Champs

 Florida beat rival Alabama for their first national championship with tournament MVP Hannah Rogers in the circle.

 2015 National Champs

-Led by the USA Softball Collegiate Player of the Year in Lauren Haeger, Florida became just the third team in the history of college softball to win back to back national championships.
+Led by the USA Softball Collegiate Player of the Year in Lauren Haeger, Florida became just the third team in the history of college softball to win back-to-back national championships.
 They defeated Michigan in the last game of the best of three series 4–1 to win the title.
-Lauren Haeger then went on to win the 2015 Honda Award.
+Haeger then went on to win the 2015 Honda Award.